madikon/grumphp-docker/Readme.md

 This container contains [Grumphp](https://github.com/phpro/grumphp)  with some code quality tools that I use in my web projects.
 The container can be used for projects that do not want to have all composer dev dependencies in the project itself.

+Another advantage is that the execution time in a CI pipeline is much shorter, since the composer dependencies do not need to be installed.

 Currently is contains the following tools
                                               |
 * [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer).
 Fixes your php code to the PSR12 standard.